 Nilkanth Mahadev Temple: A large stone Linga, was also found whose top only is visible above the ground.
 It originally belonged to a Shiv Temple on the summit of the hill and a temple of Nilkanth Mahadev now occupies the site.

-Mataji Ka Mandir: Another group of finely carved sculptures dating back to12th century AD that are worshipped are built in the front wall of a modern temple (built in 1965) known as Mataji ka Mandir etc.
+Mataji Ka Mandir: Another group of finely carved sculptures dating back to12th century AD that are worshipped is built in the front wall of a modern temple (built-in 1965) known as Mataji ka Mandir, etc.

 Other Shiv Temples: At present there are five Shiva temples in Dausa.
 All the five Shiva lingas belong to late medieval period, including the one on the top of the hill described by Daya Ram Sahni The top of the hill is occupied by an irregularly shaped fort, which is believed to have been constructed by a tribe of Bargujars.
 It is said that it was extorted by the Kachhawah Prince, Dulha Rai, when he migrated from Narwar in Gwalior around 967 AD.